LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 Simply put this post is going to focus on improving the security of my demo application by ensuring it receives Long Term Support (LTS) from .NET Core 3.1.

-If you get stuck in this tutorial you can download the demo I made and compare the code to yours to ensure you are properly migrating from 2.2 to 3.0.
-We will focus on 3.1 later.
+If you get stuck in this tutorial you can [download the demo](https://github.com/LayersOfAbstraction/2.2_to_3.0_migration_project) I made and compare the code to yours to ensure you are properly migrating from 2.2 to 3.0.
+We will focus on 3.1 in the next blog.

 First make sure you have installed the [.NET Core 3.0 SDK 3.0.100](https://dotnet.microsoft.com/download/dotnet-core/3.0#sdk-3.0.100:~:text=SDK%203.0.100,-Visual) we can download 3.1 later.